The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Results

 \subsection{Object Detection Task Evaluation}

-Recall that the {\tt PL} task is an object detection problem geared toward localizing the pleural line artifact.
+Recall that the {\tt PL} task is an object detection problem geared toward localizing the pleural line.
 We evaluated the pretrained models on {\tt PL} to explore whether the trends observed for object-centric lung US classification tasks would hold for an object detection task, where locality understanding is explicit.
 We considered two evaluation settings: one in which the pretrained backbones weights were held constant, and another in which the backbone's weights were trainable.
 Table~\ref{tab:pl-obj-det} reports the average precision at a $50\%$ intersection over union threshold (AP@50) evaluated on the LUSData test set.
-When the backbone weights were frozen, SimCLR pretraining with BYOL and AugUS-D resulted in the greatest test AP@50.
-These trends reflected the results observed for {\tt AB} and {\tt PE} classification, which both require object recognition.
-However, when training end-to-end, models trained from scratch matched the performance of pretrained models.
+When the backbone weights were frozen, SimCLR pretraining with AugUS-O resulted in the greatest test AP@50.
+These trends differed from the results observed for {\tt AB} and {\tt PE} classification, which both require object recognition.
+We speculate that aggressive cropping during the pretraining phase likely produced positive pairs where one image contained a pleural line while the other did not, which we believe would make it difficult to learn representations for pleural line objects when pretraining with the StandardAug or AugUS-D pipelines.
+The performance of the frozen pretrained backbones was strong overall, considering the low capacity of the backbone and the small, narrow shape of pleural line objects.
+When fine-tuning end-to-end, SimCLR pretraining with AugUS-D resulted in the greatest test AP@50.